 An air-hardening alloy with high carbon and high chromium content.
 It is corrosion resistant and can be described as a high hardness 440C stainless steel or corrosion resistant D2 steel.
 Possesses corrosion resistance equivalent to 440C.
 Carbon-1.60%, Manganese-0.50%, Chromium-16.00%, Nickel-0.35%,

-A steel popular with forgers, it is extremely popular now and a very high-end steel.
+A popular non-stainless steel with forgers.
 It is essentially simple spring steel with chromium added for hardenability.
 It has good edge holding, but is known especially for its outstanding toughness.
-Often used for swords (hardened in the low 50s Rc) because of its toughness, and is also used for hard use knives (hardened up near the 60s Rc).
+It is capable of a relatively wide range of Rockwells.
+Often used for swords (hardened in the low 50s Rc) because of its toughness, and is also used for hard use knives hardened up near the 60s Rc for better edge retention.

 Carbon-0.56-0.64%, Manganese-0.75-1.00%, Chromium-0.70-0.90%